0x3F3F/0x3F3F.github.io/_posts/2020-01-02-2019_Portfolio-Review.md

 Since the [last review]({% post_url 2019-01-01-2018_Portfolio-Review %}), stock markets
-have been driven higher and my recession call was proved to be wrong.
+have been driven higher and my recession call was proved to be incorrect.
 Given this, my defensive positioning has meant that I have lagged both of my benchmarks.

 Although the performance has been a bit *meh*, I'm happy to maintain the positioning going forward which is